Tales from Yesteryear

 Behind and left of the leftmost building was an area of overgrown weeds, beyond which was a rather pitiful, in retrospect, static display of airplanes; a T-6 trainer, a P-51, and an F-84C.
 Our objective was the P-51.

+Just as we were getting close to the static display, a Jaguar XK-120 with the top down came driving slowly, without lights, along the back side of the academic complex.
+One individual was driving while the other was perched on the back of the car, which had the top down.
+It stopped short of the field of high weeds and we all flattened to the ground.
+The two ranking members, led by John Melancon, took up seated positions on the side farthest from the car, where large pieces of scrap metal hid them from the car.
 The two inhabitants of the car came out, one on each side of the scrap metal, and appeared in front of the seated leaders.
-Melancon said quietly “Group, ‘ten hut!” but didn’t move.
+Melancon said quietly, "Group, 'ten hut!" but didn't move.
 The two ATOs talked, as if to themselves.
-One said “Did you see something out here?”
-The other responded, “I’m not sure,” to which the other said “I hope they don’t intend anything harmful.”
+One said, "Did you see something out here?"
+The other responded, "I'm not sure," to which the other said, "I hope they don't intend anything harmful."
 Melancon nodded to assure them that nothing harmful was intended.
 Slowly, the rest of us rose silently up to a standing position, surrounding the ATOs, which they suddenly noticed.
-They realized that there was nothing to fear, but eventually said “I didn’t see anything here, did you?”
-The other responded “no” and they went back to the car and drove off.
+They realized that there was nothing to fear, but eventually said, "I didn't see anything here, did you?"
+The other responded, "no," and they went back to the car and drove off.

+We proceeded to the static display and found that the P-51, our focus, had flat tires and was chained to the ground.
+Disheartened, we saw that the T-6 was not only free of chains but also had reasonably full tires.
+It was easy to push and we moved it along the back side of the academic area, fairly straight ahead from the static display area.
+Things were going well.
 Just as we were making a right turn at the end of the academic area to go towards the quadrangle and the Comm shack, one of the group noticed a truck with lights off that had been lurking at the far end of the academic area.
 As soon as we cleared the road with our turn, it came up and out stepped some Air Police, with hands uneasily near their guns.
-One asked “Who’s in charge here.”
-Poor John Melancon, said “I am.”
-They said “come with us.”
-They went off to the Provost Marshal’s office.
+One asked, "Who's in charge here."
+Poor John Melancon said, "I am."
+They said, "come with us."
+They went off to the Provost Marshal's office.

 In the meantime, we had little more to do than to continue moving the airplane where we wanted it to go, to the back of the Fifth Squadron buildings.
 As we approached the next road intersection, however, two more Air Police trucks pulled up and we figured we were in trouble.
 Not so.
 Two APs got out and stood at parade rest, prepared to stop traffic at that late hour, if it might have interfered with our movement.
 Melancon joined us and we could only wonder what story he must have told the Provost Marshal.

-The night was young, and someone said “Let’s get the F-84!”
-Buoyed by the apparent acceptance by the “authorities” we went directly back to the static display and started to move the F-84.
-Before we got very far we started to comment that the “C” in the F-84C nomenclature was due to its strong likelihood of being made of cement.
+We proceeded beyond the Comm shack, turned left and parked the airplane with its tail on Fifth Squadron turf.
+The night was young, and someone said, "Let's get the F-84!"
+Buoyed by the apparent acceptance by the "authorities," we went directly back to the static display and started to move the F-84.
+Before we got very far we started to comment that the "C" in the F-84C nomenclature was due to its strong likelihood of being made of cement.
 It was heavy.
-It had straight wings and wing tip tanks, which would have made a problem going the back way behind the academic complex, with its closely spaced telephone poles, so we decided, with the “acceptance level” to go in front, between that and the parade ground.
+It had straight wings and wing tip tanks, which would have made a problem going the back way behind the academic complex, with its closely spaced telephone poles, so we decided, with the "acceptance level" to go in front, between that and the parade ground.

 Things went well, and when we reached the point at the middle of the front of the academic complex, Lt.
-Joe Yeager appeared in a truck and said “Do you men need help?”
+Joe Yeager appeared in a truck and said, "Do you men need help?"
 We allowed that it might be nice to get a tow, but the rope he had available was not up to the task and snapped.
-We continued to push and he disappeared.
+We continued to push, and he disappeared.

 By time we turned the corner at the Comm shack, we were tired.
-We backed up the F-84 so that the tailpipe was inches from the Commandant’s window.
+We backed up the F-84 so that the tailpipe was inches from the Commandant's window.
 If it had had an engine installed and if that engine had been started, it would have gutted the office.
-I stretched out on the right wing to take a short nap when the major I had seen much earlier appeared.
-He saw Melancon and said “Come with me—all these men are on report.”
+I stretched out on the right wing to take a short nap when the Major I had seen much earlier appeared.
+He saw Melancon and said, "Come with me; all these men are on report."
 The second after they disappeared inside the office door, not a creature could be seen moving within 100 miles.
 When the two reappeared, the empty scene must have been quite discouraging to the major.

 I am told that he did a bed search of the entire wing to find the miscreants.
 Only Melancon was nailed.
-I’m not sure what happened to him, and though the rest of us were fiercely supportive of him he said “It was worth it.”
+I'm not sure what happened to him, and though the rest of us were fiercely supportive of him he said, "It was worth it."

 Much later we discovered that, in an abundance of enthusiasm for the moment, Yeager had taken a fully fueled and armed F-100 from the other side of the flight line and towed it across an active runway.
 For all his efforts, he was sent to pilot training to be gone for the rest of the football season.